 - Specify if you want the Unity or Thick client.
 We strongly recommend using the remote connection to the Unity Client rather than the Thick Client as the Thick Client will be phased out in a near future version of OnBase.
 You do not need both.

-- There is a ServiceNow Knowledge article documenting the settings available to desktop support and the help desk.
+- There is a ServiceNow Knowledge article documenting the settings.
+The article is available to Desktop Support and the help desk.

 In addition to multiple user interfaces, there are two different OnBase environments that you might interact with.
 If you are asked to conduct testing on new development or changes to OnBase configurations, you might need a login to our Test environment.
-User Acceptance Testing should always be done in the same user interface(s) that will be used in Production.
+User Acceptance Testing should always be done in the same OnBase client that will be used in Production.

 OnBase user accounts are set up separately in Production and Test so you can not assume that if you have a login to one that you will have both.
-The User Manager for your area can set up accounts in both environments.
+The User Manager for your area should be able to set up accounts in either environment.

 All the web clients listed above for the Production environment are also available in the Test environment.
 However they have different and separate web links (favorites).
 The appropriate link to the Test client will be provided to testers as needed.
-If you favorite or bookmark the Test environment be careful to label it clearly and select the correct web link favorite for the environment you want to log into.
+If you favorite or bookmark the Test environment be careful to label it clearly and select the correct URL (favorite/bookmark) for the environment you want to log into.

 The Thick Client requires a separate installation to access each environment.
 There will be a separate desktop icon for a Thick Client that points to TEST.
 When booting up the thick client to access the TEST environment, make sure to use the desktop icon that specifies ‘TEST’ and that “observrt” is displayed in the first drop down on the login screen.
 Use your OnBase login and password (not Kerboros).
 If you use the production Thick Client desktop icon and select the test environment “observrt” it will not work.
 You will get an error.